-The bill HB491 amends several sections of the Code of Alabama 1975 to improve the procedures and timelines for property tax assessments and appeals.
-Key changes include a requirement for county assessing officials to mail valuation notices to taxpayers by July 1, unless otherwise approved by the Department of Revenue.
-Taxpayers will be informed of any increases in property assessments and can file objections within 30 days.
-The county board of equalization is mandated to convene to hear these objections and make necessary corrections.
-The bill also updates the notification process by replacing "tax assessor" with "secretary of the board" and ensures that corrected values are entered on tax return lists.
+The bill HB491 amends several sections of the Code of Alabama 1975 to improve the property tax assessment and appeal process.
+Key changes include the requirement for county assessing officials to mail valuation notices to taxpayers by July 1, unless otherwise approved by the Department of Revenue.
+Taxpayers will be informed of any increases in property assessments and have the right to file objections within 30 days of receiving the notice.
+The county board of equalization is responsible for hearing these objections and must provide public notice of their meetings.
+Additionally, if a taxpayer does not receive notice of an increase, they can still appeal before taxes become delinquent.

 Statutes affected: